 Even so, Australia’s drive-thru and takeaways were still on a significant rise before the pandemic happened.
 In the report of the Motor Vehicle Census in Australia conducted by the Australian Bureau of Statistics, there are 19.8 million registered motor vehicles in the country as of the first month in 2020.
-Most of the numbers garnered have been found out to be in the working class.
+Most of the numbers garnered have been found to be in the working class.
 Consequently, in the busiest of days, drive-thrus are indeed a to-go place when time constraints are inevitable.
-This means that the more people owning and using cars, the higher the probability of them having a quick stop for a meal or snack through drive-thrus.
+This means that the more people own and use cars, the higher the probability of them having a quick stop for a meal or snack through drive-thrus.
 Thus, fast-food chains and restaurants are now considering expanding their drive-thrus even further to accommodate consumers in motor vehicles, especially in extreme weather conditions when no one wants to get out from the comforts of their cars.

 Threats to Fast Food from the Pandemic

-The surge of people ordering fast-food has also ballooned up by the start of the Covid-19 pandemic in 2020.
+The surge of people ordering fast food has also ballooned up by the start of the Covid-19 pandemic in 2020.
 In March of the same year, the Federal Government of Australia banned dine-ins in fast-food chains so as to avoid risks of getting the virus from direct contact with people.
 Still, according to NPD Group Inc., the decline in the number of customers dining in has already started to go down even before the Federal Government introduced dine-in restrictions.
 Despite this, the sales of the food industry still went up as there was an increase in traffic for takeaways, drive-thrus, and online orders.
-Given the risks and restrictions with dining in, Australians are now resorting to having their food delivered right at their doorstep.
+Given the risks and restrictions with dining in, Australians are now resorting to having their food delivered right to their doorstep.

 Ordering takeaway food from various fast-food chain favourites makes it convenient and safer for Australians, which is also conducive to be less likely exposed to other people.
 With the rise of delivery and takeaway preferences, fast-food chains are now shifting from a traditional dining experience to a takeaway and delivery business model.
-For instance, Taco Bell in the United States is now planning on a concept in the opening “go mobile” locations in Minnesota that has no dining area at all.
-There will be designated pick up spots for mobile orders and there will be four drive-thru lanes for faster and more systematic transaction.
-This strategy saves the company space that is 47% smaller than a traditional Taco Bell restaurant but still more profitable than the usual.
+For instance, Taco Bell in the United States is now planning on a concept in the opening of “go mobile” locations in Minnesota that has no dining area at all.
+There will be designated pick-up spots for mobile orders and there will be four drive-thru lanes for faster and more systematic transactions.
+This strategy saves the company space that is 47% smaller than a traditional Taco Bell restaurant but still more profitable than usual.
 A series of dumbwaiters is going to drop food from the kitchen above down to each lane of drive-thru traffic.

 The plan even attracts other fast-food chains and are now considering expanding their designated drive-thru spaces to also reduce their expenses on dine-in services and provide a much for efficient service for customers.